 - Be prepared to discuss your plans and objectives.
 CPAs are in the best position to advise you and serve your interests when they understand the goals you have set.

-- Gather information about business or personal financial decisions under consideration so you can ask the CPA specific questions.
+- Gather information about a business or personal financial decisions under consideration so you can ask the CPA specific questions.

 - Clearly explain what you expect from the CPA’s services.

-- Save yourself unnecessary fees by keeping good records and not using professional time for routine work.
+- Save yourself unnecessary fees by keeping good records and not using the professional time for routine work.